DeepLabCut/DeepLabCut/_sources/README.md

 - For all versions, please see [here](https://github.com/DeepLabCut/DeepLabCut/releases).

+VERSION 3.0: A whole new experience with PyTorch🔥.
+While the high-level API remains the same, the backend and developer friendliness have greatly improved, along with performance gains!

 VERSION 2.3: Model Zoo SuperAnimals, and a whole new GUI experience.

 VERSION 2.2: Multi-animal pose estimation, identification, and tracking with DeepLabCut is supported (as well as single-animal projects).